 I took a week off at Christmas and went to Virginia.
 We did a family-only memorial for mom on Christmas Day.
 The closure we all needed.
 When I got back to Nashville I tried to start the “re-entry process” into community.
 But it didn’t work.
 I reserved all my energy for work and then would collapse on weekends and evenings.
 It quickly became evident that I needed more time.

 I’m not 100% sure I’m 100% ready to give it my all out there again.
 Maybe I never will.
 I have come to enjoy my home and the little world I’ve created for myself.
 I have Louie, an 18lb beast of a cat that I rescued and adore and he keeps me company and busy on Instagram.
-There are many weekend mornings that I find myself curled up in the corner of my comfy couch as I hug my tea… look around my house and let out a deep sigh of contentment.
+Most weekend mornings I can be found curled up in the corner of my comfy couch as I hug a hot mug… look around my house and let out a deep sigh of contentment.